paulrotar/DAT504/README.md

 -git clone https://github.com/paulrotar/DAT504
 cd DAT504
 npm install
+npm install -g bower
 bower install
 npm start
-*Yout can now see it on localhost:4200*
+*You can now see it on localhost:4200*

 ```

+If git is not installed, just download the zip file

 # Version 1.00